Operation Manual

 5.5.6.
 Speaker Check Indicator AMPS Section

 Speaker Check can be performed on all activated and defined LINUS14 and LINUS12C devices which are connected to the LINUS Control Network.
-In the AMPS section you can take a global measurement by pressing the reload button.
+In the AMPS section you can take a global measurement by pressing the reload refresh button.

 Note